mark-watson/Clojure-AI-Book-Code/webscraping/README.md

 ## Code for my book "Practical Artificial Intelligence Programming With Clojure"

+You can read the book for this example code for free online: [https://leanpub.com/clojureai/read](https://leanpub.com/clojureai/read).

-You read my eBooks for free, see my website [https://markwatson.com](https://markwatson.com).
-If you would like to pay me for a copy then please visit [https://leanpub.com/clojureai](https://leanpub.com/clojureai).
+If you would like to pay me for a copy of this book then please visit [https://leanpub.com/clojureai](https://leanpub.com/clojureai).

+Please visit see my website [https://markwatson.com](https://markwatson.com).

 ## License